For more information, check out the full Conversations About Dementia and Driving brochure.

 - Becoming nervous or irritated about driving

-- Not being able to make sound judgments on the road – avoiding near misses, not braking in time, driving too fast in inclement weather
+- Not being able to make sound judgments on the road – for example, not braking in time, driving too fast in inclement weather

-- Deteriorating eye, hand, leg coordination and reflexes
+- Worsening eye, hand, and leg coordination and reflexes

-- Receiving increased number of traffic violations or police warnings
+- Increased number of traffic tickets or police warnings

 Note: Certain types and combinations of medications can further impair the person’s reasoning and judgment.